By: Myriam Rosselli and Christian Petrus

 - Firstly, time to connect versus fixed line.
 This is already the case with 4G and will be further reinforced with 5G by the higher speed of these connections with an SD-WAN network.

 - Secondly, there is “Best of Network usage,” which was demonstrated for the first time during the Orange Business Summit held the 18th of April in Paris.
-Orange Business Services and Nokia have collaborated on the SD-WAN over 5G use case, showcasing the seamless connectivity of the Orange SD-WAN solution over a combination of fiber and 5G.
+Orange Business and Nokia have collaborated on the SD-WAN over 5G use case, showcasing the seamless connectivity of the Orange SD-WAN solution over a combination of fiber and 5G.
 This real-time live scenario demonstrated a high-definition videoconference routed automatically over 5G when congestion occurred on the initial fiber link.
 This combination of both 5G and SD-WAN has demonstrated a high degree of reliability of performance.

 - Finally, the applications segmentation and path choice will reach a higher level thanks to the combination of SD-WAN function and 5G slicing.
 SD-WAN presents many choices in terms of levels of availability, bandwidth and security best adapted to the activities of each company.
 Examples include virtual reality maintenance, a remote medical procedure, or the connection of critical industrial sites.